Transforming newborn survival

 25%

-Mortality reduction across Nigeria and 4 other countries in the WHO iKMC RCT (2021) .
+Mortality reduction across Nigeria and 4 other countries in the WHO iKMC RCT (2021).
+This compared immediate KMC to KMC started after 3 days, so compared to incubators the likely benefit is even larger.

 Pilot Impact Projections